 The average age in which breast cancer is detected as a ‘lump’ is about 61

 For women under 45, these types of symptoms are even less likely to be related to breast cancer.
-The average age in which a woman, who presents to her GP with a lump, has actually developed breast cancer, is about 61.
+The average age in which a woman, presenting to her GP with a lump, has actual breast cancer is about 61

-Sometimes breast cancer can be ‘occult’ and will first seem to present in other areas of the body.
-Arm lympedema, which is an accumulation of lymphatic fluid in the arms or axilla region, is associated with occult primary breast cancer in about 0.5% of cases more or less.
+Sometimes breast cancer can be ‘occult’ and will first present in other areas of the body.
+For example arm lymphedema, (or swelling).
+This is an accumulation of lymphatic fluid in the arms or axilla (under the arm) region.
+Lymphedema is a symptom of breast cancer in about 0.5% of cases more or less.

-This is exceptionally rare, however, and would only result from a late stage breast cancer or possibly from an inflammatory breast cancer not yet diagnosed.
+This is exceptionally rare, however, and would only result from a late stage breast cancer or possibly from an inflammatory breast cancer.